smerth/macos-setup/README.md

 # Setup New MacOS based computer for development with Node and Python

-This readme outlines how I setup a new MacOS for Node and Python development.
+This readme outlines how I setup a new MacOS for general use and for Node and Python development.
 The repo contains some shell scripts to help speedup the process and some reference material to help clarify the steps.

-> **The Warp terminal has a lot of super-powers.
-We're going to use it until they begin charging a monthly subscription fee for it.
-Then we are going to abandon it.
-For now the super-power that will make setting up your MacOS easier is the fact you can open a markdown file in Warp.
-If you do, any code blocks in the readme will be executable with a simple click.
-> To take advantage of that super-power to work through this readme you can do the following:**
-> -  Download the zip of this repo to your user root.
-(We haven't setup and configured git yet but you don't need it download a zip file from GitHub)
 > -  Install [Homebrew](https://brew.sh/)
 >   -  Run the terminal commands to finish the install
 > -  Install Warp terminal `brew install warp`